SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 In addition to the functional separation you want to restrict the modification and deletion of a resource to the resource owner, the one who has created the advertisement.

 #### Recommendation
-When method security is enabled ([Method Security Configuration](src/main/java/com/sap/cp/appsec/config/MethodSecurityConfig.java)) this can be easily implemented by referring to a bean as part of the Web Security Expression that implements the `isCreatedBy` check `@PreAuthorize("@webSecurity.isCreatedBy(#id)")` ([Web Security Expressions](src/main/java/com/sap/cp/appsec/security/WebSecurityExpressions.java)).
+When Method Security is enabled ([Method Security Configuration](src/main/java/com/sap/cp/appsec/config/MethodSecurityConfig.java)) this can be easily implemented by referring to a bean as part of the Web Security Expression that implements the `isCreatedBy` check `@PreAuthorize("@webSecurity.isCreatedBy(#id)")` ([Web Security Expressions](src/main/java/com/sap/cp/appsec/security/WebSecurityExpressions.java)).

 There is also the option to use `hasPermission()` expressions.
 Then you have to explicitly configure a PermissionEvaluator in your application context.
 This and much more about built-in method security expressions are documented on [Spring.io documentation](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#el-access).